2021 Jacksonville Jaguars season: Season summary

 The team was criticized by the media following repeated scandals involving the team, with head coach Urban Meyer the most caught up in multiple scandals.
 During the offseason, some of Meyer's staff hires and free agent signings received backlash.
 In February, former Iowa strength coach Chris Doyle, who had left that job due to allegations of racism and bullying players, was hired as the Jaguars' strength coach before fan backlash led to him resigning one day later.
 In addition, the signing of former Florida and NFL quarterback Tim Tebow as a tight end was criticized as a publicity grab, especially as Tebow had not played a down of football since the 2015 preseason and was eventually cut after the first preseason game.
 On July 1, 2021, the Jaguars were fined $200,000 and Meyer was fined $100,000 for OTA violations.
 The NFLPA then investigated the Jaguars after Meyer claimed that vaccination status was taken into account when deciding the roster cuts.

 In October, a video surfaced appearing to show Meyer inappropriately touching a woman who was not his wife while he was at his Columbus-area restaurant, Urban Meyer's Pint House, following a loss to the Cincinnati Bengals.
 Jaguars owner Shahid Khan said that Meyer's behavior had been "inexcusable" and that Meyer "must regain our trust and respect".
 Meyer later apologized to the team and personnel.

 Meyer was also criticized for benching running back James Robinson during losses to the Seattle Seahawks and Los Angeles Rams.
-During the loss to the Rams, Meyer claimed that Robinson's benching was "injury-related" and quarterback Trevor Lawrence had to request to put James Robinson in.
+During the latter loss, Meyer claimed that Robinson's benching was "injury-related" and quarterback Trevor Lawrence had to request to put him back in.